jeremyschulman/bracket_expansion/README.md

 Ethernet2/10
 ```

-For more details see the `bracket_expand` docstring.
+For more details see the `bracket_expansion` docstring.